-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 7 February 2023

-Policy published on school website • 1 March 2023

-Policy contact name and position Charlotte Board, Clerk to the Governors

-Amendments after determination -

-Department for Education school n number 878-2089

-Age range 4 to 11.
-There is also Ealy Years provision from 3.

-Type of school Foundation primary school

-Admissions authority Governing Board

-Normal round intake Reception

-Published Admission Number 2024 4-25 6

-Priority for children to another settir ng Queen Elizabeth's School

-Priority for children from another se No

-Designated religious character Ŭ No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Reception

-ber 2023 to 15 January 2024

-Decision 1 16 April 20 )24

-When to appeal fr rom 17 M ay 2024 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 3 31 May 20 024

-Deadline to hear appeal 2 26 July 20 244

-Key Dates In-Year admission

-ne 2024 for Year Groups 1 to 6

-otember 2024 for Reception

-school days of an application

-· · · from 20 school days after refusal

-Deadline to hear appeal w within 30 school days of the form being submitted
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Charlotte Board, Clerk to the Governors Amendments after determination Department for Education school number 878-2089 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Foundation Admissions authority Governing Board Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 6 Priority for children to another setting 2 Queen Elizabeth's School Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal